MudDev/document-comment-api/README.md

 POST /api/comment/{commentId}/reaction - Add a reaction to a comment.
 GET /api/documents/latest - Get the most recent version of all documents.

+## Postman
+A postman collection is included, use the import to utilize this collection
+|- Custodia Document Drafts.postman_collection.json

 ## Testing
 ```bash
 go test ./...